 We have extended Qsilver to record information on fragment program state in its annotated trace.
 Our modified Qsilver core then uses this new information, along with fragment program listings and timing information, to model the programmable fragment engine of an NV4x-like architecture.
 With this framework in place, we have demonstrated the applicability of Small-Scale Reconfigurability to graphics architectures.
 We have shown that it is possible to increase the throughput of the fragment engine with only a small increase in die area.
-In addition, we have demonstrated that dual-mode multipliers and adders can provide double-precision in the fragment engine to support scientific computing in the Table 1.
-Single- and double-precision GPGPU computations using SSR.
-Each application comes with the Brook distribution.
-The 32-bit cycles row shows the GPU cycle count for our NV4x-like architecture.
-Note that these timings are identical whether we are using a dual-mode unit configured in single-precision mode or a dedicated single-precision unit.
-The 64-bit cycles row shows the cycles required for double-precision after reconfiguration.
-As expected, none of the programs takes more than twice as long with double-precision than with single-precision.
+In addition, we have demonstrated that dual-mode multipliers and adders can provide double-precision in the fragment engine to support scientific computing in the GPGPU community with no detriment to the gamers who drive the market.
+The vector-like operations performed on GPUs make them a particularly good target for such techniques, since need for reconfiguration is rare in SIMD environments, and since the cost of reconfiguration is amortized over many operations.